darrell-pittman/wgc-run/README.md

 A runner definition is a table the following keys:
 * name (required) - The name of the runner
-* autopat (required) - A string that specifies that file pattern to match for this runner.
+* autopat (required) - A string that specifies the file pattern to match for this runner.
 This is the same as the autopat used for autocmds in neovim.
 If the file you open matches this autopat the :WgcRun command will be created for your buffer.